Skimlinks Test

 | Featuring our Eltham Popcorn Wool Rug in Ivory

-If your wool rug is shedding, take comfort in knowing it’s not a defect - it’s a natural part of owning a high-quality rug.
-Shedding is temporary, and it won’t affect the strength or lifespan of your piece.
-With a little patience and care, you’ll be rewarded with a rug that’s softer, more lustrous, and ready to serve your home for years to come.
+If your wool rug is shedding you can take comfort knowing it’s not a defect, it’s a natural part of owning a high-quality rug.
+Shedding is temporary and it won’t affect the strength or lifespan of your piece.
+With a little patience and care, you’ll be rewarded with a rug that’s softer, more lustrous and ready to serve your home for years to come.

 Not sure where to start?